ajoecker/gauge-testrail/gauge-testrail-sync/README.md

 If in the template a fields is configured as `Link`, to point to the spec file, the property `testrail.gauge.spec.label` must be defined, which contains the database name of that label.
 Besides that, `testrail.gauge.link` must be set, that contains the prefix of the spec file link (e.g. github link to the gauge project)

+### Todo
+* Adding reference option to upload to TestRail
+* Better section handling than in properties file, as different test cases might end up in different sections